wuxudong/react-native-charts-wrapper/installation_guide/README.md

 ## Environment:

-Outdated react-native version may cause some anonying problems, so keep them update to date.
+Outdated react-native version may cause some anonying problems, so keep them up to date.

 This is my environment.